Current letter update: 7/4/20 Geez - already!

 I finally mounted my new Muir Trail sign (purchased in Bishop) in my front yard.
 Now I don't have to drive so far to go backpacking.

 The compression straps and buckles can be removed from all of our newer packs.
 This is called MX Compression.
 The buckles and straps can also be reversed, and even quick release buckles can be added.
 You can also just use a cord-lock and cord for compression as shown below.
-I prefer to use a wheel-lock cord-lock rather than the standard one shown for a real positive grip - 3rd pic.
+Use a wheel-lock cord-lock rather than the standard one shown for a real positive grip - 3rd pic.
 Click images.

 Another colorful pack meant to be seen below.
 It's a Full Spectra S-Sarc P&G.

 Another colorful pack designed to be seen.
-This S-Sarc P&G is red 500 Cordura with a Spectra/Cuben Kangaroo pocket, our Heavy Spectra bottom, with Spectra Mylar on the water bottle pocket bottoms.
+This S-Sarc P&G is red 500 Cordura with a Spectra Kangaroo pocket, our Heavy Spectra bottom, with Spectra on the water bottle pocket bottoms.
 It also has Full Spectra shoulder pads.
 Those are Xlg Crest belt pouches.

 Below, I like the dark emerald dye on the spectra.
 It's my favorite green now.
 This is a S-Sarc on it's way to Canada.
 Usually X Grid S-Sarcs are under 5 lbs but this one has our heavy version of the Full Spectra on the bottom and it has a full secondary extention and drawstring.
 It came in at 5 lbs, 4 oz.
 With the bladder holder under the lid, a basic hip belt pouch, and a large Crest hip belt pouch it came to 5 lbs, 10 oz.
 It also has the full layer zippered map pocket on top of the hip-pack top, and double pocket water bottle pockets, both included in the 5,4 weight.